-Signature:

-Name of Student: Student ID: 1.
-BORHANUDDIN ABDUL MANAN M21701014 Date: 12th June 2022 20 modifying, or reprinting, is not permitted.
+Name of Student: Student ID: Signature:

+1. BORHANUDDIN ABDUL MANAN M21701014

+Date: 12th June 2022

 ACKNOWLEDGEMENT

 Praise is only for Allah, The All-Compassionate, The All-Merciful, who has given me this opportunity to complete my research and submit this thesis.
 I would like to pay gratitude to my supervisor Sir Sapowan Sanusi, who has been a superb guide and mentor throughout my research at the Universiti Tun Abdul Razak.